-Our Forensics Center is a partnership of UMass Amherst and colleagues from across the nation in academia and law focused on digital and network forensics and privacy.
-Begun in 2010, the Center's work advances digital forensics science & technology, addressing the challenge of the protean nature of computer systems and the Internet.
-Our core mission is to develop and apply novel research and technology in forensics and privacy to address the interests of society, law, and government.
+Our efforts represent a partnership of UMass Amherst and Colleagues from across the nation in academia and law focused on digital and network forensics and privacy.
+Begun in 2010, our core mission is to develop and apply novel research and technology that addresses the interests of society, law, and government.
 In addition to fellow computer scientists, we work closely with partners at the UNH Crimes Against Children Research Center and Internet Crimes Against Children (ICAC) Task Forces in several states.

-We seek to bring together partners across industry, government, and academia to advance scientific and societal understanding of the issues raised by digital forensics technologies.
-Please contact us to get involved with the Center.
+We seek to bring together partners across industry, government, and academia to advance scientific and societal understanding of the issues raised by digital forensics technologies and the privacy needs of citizens and consumers around the world.
+Please contact us to get involved with the lab.